TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World: TikTalk Dataset

 \subsection{Data Statistics}

-Finally, among the 153,340 videos crawled, we obtained 38,703 videos and 367,670 dialogues to construct the TikTalk dataset.
-We divide the training, development, and test set containing 35,703, 1,000, and 2,000 videos, respectively.
-The detailed statistics for each split and in total are in Table \ref{tab:dataset_statistics}.
-With an average length of 34.03 seconds, our videos provide a wealth of video and audio information.
-The average number of turns per conversation is 2.25.
-With the shorter textual context of dialogues, the responses are more likely to be derived from videos or external knowledge.
-In addition, we build higher-quality development and test set for testing the performance of multi-modal dialogue models.
-We select such videos with 5 user responses as candidates in each of their dialogues for a given context.
+Finally, we select 38,703 videos and 367,670 dialogues from a pool of 153,340 videos to construct the TikTalk dataset.
+The dataset is split into training set, validation set, and test set, consisting of 35,703, 1,000, and 2,000 videos, respectively.
+The detailed statistics can be found in Table~\ref{tab:dataset_statistics}.
+These videos have an average duration of 34.03 seconds and provide a variety of multi-modal information.
+Each dialogue contains an average of 2.25 turns, and due to the transient nature of the chitchat data, responses are more likely to involve video information and external knowledge.
+To construct high-quality validation and test sets and facilitate evaluation, we select dialogues with at least five genuine responses and chose five of them as the ground-truth responses for that dialogue.